 The name tandoori chicken comes from its method of cooking.
-A tandoor is traditionally a wood or charcoal fired clay oven that exposes food to live-fire and convection cooking.
+A tandoor is traditionally a wood or charcoal-fired clay oven that exposes food to live-fire and convection cooking.
 The temperature in a tandoor can reach up to 480 °C (900 °F).
 Exposure to this extreme heat turns the chicken crispy on the outside while it remains soft and juicy inside.
-The oily yogurt marinade dripping on to the charcoal creates smoke inside the oven rendering the succulent chicken pieces a smoky flavor.
+The oily yogurty chicken tandoori marinade dripping on to the charcoal creates smoke inside the oven rendering the succulent chicken pieces a smoky flavor.
 The fiery red color of tandoori chicken comes from a mix of several chili powders, although most modern recipes use red food coloring.

 Since tandoor ovens are essentially a commercial commodity, tandoori chicken is typically an eat-out item.
-You will be hard pressed to find a family recipe for tandoori chicken, because it is difficult to imitate the results of a tandoor oven in a typical Indian kitchen.
-And since we don’t bake (most of our breads are flat breads that are made on stove top griddles), convection ovens are a rare commodity in Indian family kitchens.
+You will be hard-pressed to find a family recipe for tandoori chicken because it is difficult to imitate the results of a tandoor oven in a typical Indian kitchen.
+And since we don’t bake (most of our bread are flatbreads that are made on stovetop griddles), convection ovens are a rare commodity in Indian family kitchens.
 Furthermore, you wouldn’t necessarily want to go through the trouble of making tandoori chicken in India, since it is a fairly common item in most Indian eateries.
 But modern kitchens with their convection ovens and broilers can easily emulate an authentic chicken tandoori recipe.

 Now, this recipe requires a long list of ingredients.
 If you are only beginning to learn Indian cooking you may not have many of these ingredients in your pantry.
 But the good news is that if you plan on continuing your excitement and interest in Indian cooking, this list will prove indispensable.
-However, you may choose to use ready made seasonings and “curry powders” if you are unwilling to invest in the spices.
+However, you may choose to use ready-made chicken tandoori masala or seasonings and “curry powders” if you are unwilling to invest in the spices.

 I have a tendency to barge into kitchens of restaurants I eat at, when in India, and endlessly question the chefs about the recipes and ingredients, although seldom without reproach and blatant refusals.
 But that has hardly weakened my resolve.
-I wrote this chicken tandoori recipe after talking to two chefs and enduring much rebuke in two Kolkata dhabas.
+I wrote this chicken tandoori recipe after talking to two chefs and enduring many rebukes in two Kolkata dhabas.
 However, I have tried the recipe several times and I regret those dhaba-kitchen visits no longer.
-I hope you like the recipe as much as my husband, friends, and I do.
+I hope you like the recipe as much as I, my family, and friends do.

 - 8 Chicken legs